-Edward Poindexter and Wopashitwe Mondo Eyen we Langa (David Rice) were convicted and sentenced to life in prison in 1971 for the murder of Omaha Police Officer Larry Minard.
-Minard died when a suitcase dynamite bomb exploded in a vacant house in North Omaha on August 17, 1970.
-Officer John Tess was also injured in the explosion.
+Edward Poindexter and Wopashitwe Mondo Eyen we Langa (David Rice) were convicted and sentenced to life in prison in 1971 for the murder of Omaha Police Officer Larry Minard who died when a suitcase dynamite bomb exploded in a vacant house in North Omaha on August 17, 1970.
+Officer John Tess was injured in the explosion.
+According to an unpublished 1970 article written by radio journalist Michael Amdor (who would go on to become a lawyer and a judge) the police immediately assumed the Omaha Black Panthers (called the National Committee to Combat Fascism) were responsible for the bombing.

 The Nebraska 2 were charged and convicted of the murder of Omaha Police Officer Larry Minard and given life sentences.
 Minard died when a suitcase containing dynamite exploded in a North Omaha home on August 17, 1970.
 Officer John Tess was also injured in the explosion.
 Both have insisted they never manufactured a bomb, and never instructed a 16-year-old to make a 911 call to lure police to a trap.
 So much evidence has come to light since their convictions to corroborates their story that Amnesty International and the Lincoln NAACP have called for their release, or for a new trial.